yogaedu-org/kirtans-collection-project/README.md

 - karaoke support
 - meaning of the kirtan

-so this initiative is born.
-If you would like to contribute, consider making GitHub account and filing a feature request.
+... so this initiative is born.
+If you would like to contribute, consider making a (free) GitHub account and filing a feature request (https://github.com/yogaedu-org/kirtan-collection-project/issues/new).
 More oppotunities for seva on this project will be posted in the coming weeks.
+You are also invited to join the [https://tiny.cc/ya-kirtan-collection-proj](Kirtan Collection Project) WhatsApp group to receive project updates, announcements, and relevant notifications.

 Can't wait to have a fully functioning kirtan search engine to listen and learn from!
 Jai Ho!